 Meatloaf Meatballs Recipe, full of flavor and just 138 calories!July 24, 2017

 Protein is the necessary building block of many tissues in our body, it serves as managers and catalysts for biochemical processes, helps to regulate hormones of metabolism, and helps us to fight infection in the form of antibodies.
-Vegetables are another important component to bariatric health and these meatballs are loaded with kale and carrots!
+Vegetables are another important component of bariatric health and these meatballs are loaded with kale and carrots!

 These meatloaf meatballs are a favorite in our house and keep well in a covered glass dish in the refrigerator.
 When you are ready to eat them just heat them up and serve them with caulimash, mashed potatoes (if that fits into your bariatric lifestyle), vegetables or with a small green salad.